steven-ja/steven-ja.github.io/content/posts/finance/stock_prediction/ARIMA/index.md

 ### Stationarity

 A key concept in time series analysis is stationarity.
 A stationary time series has constant statistical properties over time, including mean and variance.
 Many time series models, including ARIMA, assume stationarity.
 We often need to transform non-stationary data (like most stock price series) to achieve stationarity.
+Augmented Dickey-Fuller test can be used to check for stationarity, as showed in next sections.

 ## 3. ARIMA Models: Theoretical Background